josdejong/mathjs/docs/configuration.md

   determined by the option `matrix`.
 In case of mixed matrix inputs, a matrix will be returned always.

 - `number`.
 The default type of numbers.
+This setting is used by functions like `eval `which cannot determine the correct type of output from the functions input.
+For most functions though, the type of output is determined from the the input: a number as input will return a number as output, a bignumber as input returns a bignumber as output.
-Available values are:
-  `'number'` (default) or `'bignumber'`.
+  Available values are: `'number'` (default) or `'bignumber'`.
   Big numbers have higher precision than the default numbers of JavaScript.

 - `decimals`.
 The maximum number of decimal places behind the decimal point (not the number of significant digits).
 Only applies to big numbers,